adityaramesh/aws_dns/README.md

 tool called `aws`.

 - Install pip for Python 3.
-- Install awscli using pip.
+- Install `awscli` using pip.
 - After installation, **log in as root**, type `aws configure`, and enter the credentials that you obtained previously.
 Since the service will be started by root, the AWS configuration needs to be associated with root.
 You can also type `aws configure` using your account if you wish to use the `aws` utility locally.

-# Getting Started
+# Getting Started with AWS CLI

 - You may want to read the [AWS CLI guide][aws_cli] if you would like to use it yourself.